 The pilot plant will be built at the UPLB Science and Technology Park.
 The location is ideal for Hormogroe production since the technology was developed in UPLB.
 Likewise, the group hopes to avail of other government programs that support spin-offs of local innovations.

-The production process of the different HormoGroe® Plant Growth Regulators (Auxin, Gibberellic Acid, and Cytokinin) can be categorized in to three main steps, namely: (1) hormone production, (2) hormone extraction, and (3) encapsulation.
+The production process of the different HormoGroe® Plant Growth Regulators (Auxin, Gibberellic Acid, and Cytokinin) can be categorized in to three (3) main steps (as illustrated in Figure 3), namely: (1) hormone production, (2) hormone extraction, and (3) encapsulation.

 The hormones used in HormoGroe® Plant Growth Regulators are produced by incubating locally isolated bacteria in specific mediums to promote the production of the target hormone.
 After incubation, the hormones produced will be extracted thru liquid-liquid extraction using an organic solvent (either ethyl acetate or butanol, depending on the hormone being produced).
 The extract will be concentrated thru a vacuum evaporator, and the media used in the incubation process will be decontaminated before disposal.
 In addition, the organic solvents that will be used in the extraction processes will be recovered and reused.
 Lastly, the concentrated extract will be encapsulated and nanoformulated to improve its efficacy upon field application.